lkilcher/pyTurbSim/doc/source/index.rst

-..
-PyTurbSim documentation master file, created by sphinx-quickstart on Tue Apr  1 12:34:10 2014.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PyTurbSim's home page
+Welcome to TurbGen's home page
 ==================================
 |pyts| is a program for producing simulations of turbulent velocity
 time-series for input to device simulation tools that estimate water-